woodp/template-building-blocks/README.md

 - Changes to VM building block to allow use of pre-existing load balancer and application gateway
 - Added support for 'single-step' disk encryption to VM building block

+## 2.1.2

+- Fixed bug on internal load balancer
+- Added support for 'custom data' to VM building block

 # License

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.